zy12aaf168/lm-code-react-props-state-cat-cards/activities/activity_1.md

 Great!
 Except...

-Every cats name and subsequent information is currently hard coded (e.g. we had to write out each piece of cat information individually).
-This is obviously far from ideal if we want to get our cat information from an outside source and also results in lots of repetition.
+Every cats name and subsequent information is currently hard coded e.g. we had to write out each piece of cat information individually (or in our case, copy and paste it).
+This is obviously far from ideal if we want to get our cat information from an outside source and also results in a lot of repetition.
 Yuck!

 So let's _delete all that HTML we just added_, so your App JSX looks like this again: